thepublicdev/bloom/README.md

 # Bloom - Webcam Overlay & Screen Recording App

-A modern Electron-based application that provides a circular webcam overlay with drag-and-drop positioning and screen recording capabilities.
-Perfect for content creators, streamers, and anyone who needs a professional-looking webcam overlay.
+An Open-Source Alternative to [Loom](https://loom.com) that allows you to record your screen with a camera overlay and stores your content locally.

 ## Features